 As of iOS13, these phones can also write to NFC tags with an appropriate App.

 Since Apple announced that NFC tag scanning was going to be enabled in iOS11, a number of NFC Apps have appeared on the App Store.
 Some of them work very well, others are a little unreliable.
+Remember, if you are running the latest iOS 14 software, you don't need to download an App, just open the Control Centre and turn on NFC Scan Mode.

+NFC tag scanning is only available on the iPhone 7 and newer.
 If you have an older iPhone such as the iPhone 6, unfortunately you do not have the technical ability to read NFC tags.

 The iPhone will scan a wide variety of NFC tags including NFC Forum Type 2 tags.
 This includes the popular NTAG®, MIFARE® and ICODE® series chips.
 Without getting too technical, pretty much any NFC tag you purchase will work but we'd recommend you stick with an NTAG® based tag.